13 Reasons Why: Series overview

 In the second season, Hannah's parents sue the school district, during which Hannah's tapes are released online.
-The fallout from the events of the first season and the toll it has taken on the lives of Liberty High's students is further shown.
+The fallout from the events of the first season and the toll it has taken on the lives of Liberty High's students is further shown as new secrets about the subjects and their loved ones are revealed during the ensuing trial against the school.

 The third season takes place eight months after the events of the second season.
 Ani Achola, a new student at Liberty High, narrates the season as Clay and his friends struggle to keep Tyler's attempted school shooting a secret and to help him in his recovery.
-Tensions rise among the tapes' subjects after Bryce is killed, with Clay as a suspect.
-In the wake of his death, Bryce's past actions and the person he has become in the aftermath of the release of Hannah's tapes are examined.
+Tensions rise among the tapes' subjects after Bryce is killed, with Clay as a suspect, and drastic measures are soon taken to protect each other.
+Concurrently with the present events of the season, Bryce's past actions and the person he has become in the aftermath of the release of Hannah's tapes are examined.

-In the fourth and final season, Clay's mental health deteriorates as a result of the deaths of Bryce and Monty, while the other students of Liberty High are planning for their impending graduation and futures.
+In the fourth and final season, Clay and his friends prepare to graduate from Liberty High.
+However, they struggle to keep the truth behind Bryce's death a secret and their deteriorating trust in each other threatens to unravel all of their personal secrets.
+Additionally, Clay's mental health also begins to suffer when he tries to keep everyone united which forces him to face the traumas of his recent past involving the deaths of Hannah and Bryce, with the help of his therapist, Dr. Ellman.